COUNTDOWN TO THE 2015 ELECTIONS AND MATTERS ARISING

 Another nagging issue is the challenge posed by the inability of the smart card reader to successfully authenticate the fingerprints of 41 percent of legitimate holders of genuine PVCs, during the demonstrations recently conducted by INEC across 12 states in the six geo-political zones of Nigeria.
 INEC has assured Nigerians that where the card reader fails to confirm the fingerprint of a legitimate PVC bearer, the voter would not be disenfranchised on account of that shortcoming.
 Rather, the voter would be given an Incident Form to fill, after which he/she would be allowed to vote.
 While this manual validation exercise seems reasonable, it also gives one reason to doubt how effective it would be at curbing electoral fraud, considering the high incidence of PVC-theft reported in some states of the country.
 Many of these genuine PVCs which were stolen, have not been recovered by INEC.
 Hence, if there is a possibility for the bearers of stolen PVCs to connive with electoral officers conducting the elections, and they are allowed to vote with the PVCs after filling the Incident Form under the pretext that the card reader failed to confirm their fingerprints, doesn’t that weaken the assertion of INEC that the card readers will help combat electoral fraud?
 The fingerprint authentication is the most crucial aspect of the biometric verification by the card reader, in order to prevent electoral fraud.
 Although the card readers successfully identified all genuine PVCs during the demonstrations, they failed to confirm the fingerprints of some legitimate holders of genuine PVCs, which means that if electoral officers allow themselves to be compromised, a person bearing a stolen PVC could fill an Incident Form and be allowed to vote even when he/she bears no resemblance to the actual person captured on the PVC.
 As much as we may not want to contemplate this notion, it remains a possibility which INEC cannot afford to ignore.

-“Social Action is not opposed to the use of card readers in the conduct of elections in Nigeria.
-The innovation is a welcome development, but we are concerned about the likelihood of stakeholders within and outside INEC, taking advantage of the flaws in the card reader-system and the use of Incident Forms, to vote with stolen PVCs”, stated Dr. Isaac Osuoka, Executive Director, Social Action.
+“Alone is not opposed to the use of card readers in the conduct of elections in Nigeria.
+The innovation is a welcome development, but we are concerned about the likelihood of stakeholders within and outside INEC, taking advantage of the flaws in the card reader-system and the use of Incident Forms, to vote with stolen PVCs”, stated Dr. Isaac Osuoka, Executive Director, Alone.

 We therefore call on INEC to expedite action in the distribution of PVCs to their legitimate owners in the various LGAs across Nigeria, as the elections are fast approaching.